LainWiredIn/GraphColoringUsingLocks/README.md

 # README
 ## GraphColoringUsingLocks

-Implementing Graph Coloring Algorithm using locks
+**Implementing Graph Coloring Algorithm using locks**

 ### DESCRIPTION
 -----------
-The OBJECTIVE is to implement the graph colouring algorithm in parallel using threads and synchronise them with the help of locks, in C++.
+The <i>OBJECTIVE</i> is to implement the graph colouring algorithm in parallel using threads and synchronise them with the help of locks, in C++.
 Greedy coloring is used for this method.
 <br>
 Each thread is assigned a partition.
 The number of threads k is one of the input parameters.
 All the vertices (n being the total number of vertices) in the graph are randomly